st3v3nmw/lsfr.io/content/reference/writing-style.md

 Reserve callouts for critical non-obvious concerns.
 Don't use them for general information that belongs in body text.

 Link concepts inline when they first appear.
-Add comprehensive resources like books, lecture series, & reference implementations to the challenge's index page.
+Add comprehensive resources like books, lecture series, and reference implementations to the challenge's index page.